kartoza/charts/charts/nextcloud/v2.0.0/README.md

 </td>
 <td>

 Specify this password value.
 If not, it will be autogenerated everytime chart upgraded.

 It is recommended to use autogenerated value if you create Redis instance together with this chart.
 Otherwise, you had to specify password of your Redis instance.

 </td>
 </tr>
 		<tr>
 <td>

-<a id="global.sharedConfigName" class="anchor">global.sharedConfigName</a>
+<a id='global.sharedConfigName' class="anchor">global.sharedConfigName</a>

 </td>
 <td>